 Assignments: All students will need to submit five thoughtful questions to your section IA after each lecture.
 Question must be in multiple choice format (see example questions on the class website) and are due by 11:59 PM the day of the lecture.
-(30% of each exam).
-IAs will pick the 18 questions from each lecture to form the question bank (total 108 questions) that will be made available on the class website before each exam.
+(5 x 6 = 30% of grade for each exam).
+Each IA will pick the 3 questions from his/her section in each lecture to form the question bank (total 9 x 3 x 6 = 162 questions) that will be made available on the class website before each exam.